A 4% withdrawal rate for American retirement spending, derived from a discrete-time model of stochastic returns on assets and their sample moments: Application of model-derived formulae

-Thus my algebra leads to a similar destination to Bengen's empirical year-by-year approach, and can put it on a first-principles mathematical footing.
-The S\&P 500 has provided impressive returns of over 10\% per year in the long run, but the four horsemen of (\emph{i}) inflation and consumption growth, (\emph{ii}) variance and kurtosis drags, (\emph{iii}) longevity risk, and (\emph{iv}) the common practice of diluting large-cap US stocks with US bonds, collectively render the maximum safe annual withdrawal rate much less than the impressive headline rate of return: 4\% per year, or a little more, but not 5\% per year.
+Thus my algebra arrives, by a first-principles mathematical route, at a similar destination to Bengen's empirical year-by-year approach.
+The S\&P 500 has provided impressive returns of over 10\% per year in the long run, but the four horsemen of (\emph{i}) inflation and consumption growth, (\emph{ii}) variance and kurtosis drags, (\emph{iii}) longevity risk, and (\emph{iv}) the common practice of diluting large-cap US stocks with US bonds, collectively drive the maximum safe annual withdrawal rate far below the headline rate of return: 4\% per year, or a little more, but not 5\% per year.
+Retirement advice which accounts for only the first and last of the four factors, like Dave Ramsey's advice to withdraw 8\% per year (based on subtracting 4 percentage points of inflation from a 12\% rate of return) \cite{Bontrager23,Ramsey23}, is flawed.
+Such proposals dangerously neglect longevity risk and variance and kurtosis drags.
+Far from being ``ridiculous'', ``trash'', ``crap'', and ``stupidity'', lower annual withdrawal rates of 3\%--5\% better reflect \emph{all} of the factors my model incorporates, in the process answering Ramsey's indignant ``if you think you can only pull off 4\% off of investments making 12, where the \emph{flip} is the other 8\% going?!'' query \cite{Bontrager23,Ramsey23}.